 - When you select a vendor who is set up to receive direct deposit payments, QuickBooks supplies a QuickBooks account entry that matches the real bank account you specified during setup (the same for both payroll and vendor payments).
 Note that you can only change the Payment Account to another QuickBooks account that is associated with the real bank account.

 - Direct deposit funds are always drawn from the actual bank account shown in the Direct Deposit section (or Bank Account Information section for Assisted users) of the Account Maintenance window.
 To see the Account Maintenance window, go to the Employees menu, select My Payroll Service and then Account/Billing Information.

 Online Bank Payment

 - From the Method drop-down, choose Online Bank Payment.

-- (Optional) Select Include reference number if you want bill or credit reference numbers to be sent along with your name and account number.
+- (Optional) Select Include reference number if you want the bill or credit reference numbers to be sent along with your name and account number.
 The payment won't be sent electronically instead, the payment processor will print and mail a check to the payee.

 - From the Account drop-down, choose the checking account with the online vendor payment service.

 - Select Pay Selected Bills.